Where are the workers? Cutoff of jobless aid spurs no influx

 Likewise, some couples have decided that they can get by with only one income, rather than two, at least temporarily.

-Sarah Hamby of Kokomo, Indiana, lost her $300-a-week federal payment this summer after Gov. Eric Holcomb a Republican, ended that benefit early.
-Hamby's husband, who is 65, has kept his job working an overnight shift at a printing press throughout the pandemic.
+Sarah Hamby of Kokomo, Indiana, lost her $300-a-week federal payment this summer after her state ended it early.
+Hamby's husband, who is 65, kept his job at a printing press throughout the pandemic.
 But he may decide to join the ranks of people retiring earlier than they'd planned.

 The state has seen no growth in its workforce since ending emergency benefits.

-State Rep. Landon Brown, a Republican, defended the cutoff of federal unemployment aid.

-“Wyoming," Brown said, “is not interested in continuing to allow the federal government to keep people away from jobs, paying them as much to stay home in some cases as to go and get a job.”

-Mississippi ended all emergency jobless aid on June 12.
+Mississippi ended all emergency jobless aid in June.
 Yet it had fewer people working in August than in May.
-In Tupelo last week, a job fair attracted 60 companies, including a recruiter from VT Halter Marine, a shipbuilder located 300 miles south.
-About 150 to 200 job seekers also attended, fewer than some businesses had hoped.
+In Tupelo, a recent job fair attracted 60 companies, including VT Halter Marine, a shipbuilder.
+About 150 to 200 job seekers attended, fewer than some businesses had hoped.

 Adam Todd had organized the job fair for the Mississippi Department of Employment Security, which helps people find jobs and distributes unemployment benefits.
 The agency has received “calls of desperation,” Todd said, "from businesses needing to recruit workers during the pandemic.